Watch the highlight video from 2018 to get a taste.

 We have three different types of housing, each having different amenities and prices, which can be seen in the registration:

-Oak Hollow is the main retreat center where we will have our sessions.
-There are twelve rooms in the wings, each with three bunk beds (six twin sized beds).
+Oak Hollow is the main retreat center where we will have our sessions, and is reserved first for our families with young children.
+There are twelve rooms, each with three bunk beds (six twin sized beds).
 Bathrooms are located inside the building, but are shared among those staying in Oak Hollow.
 This option is great for kids because it’s in the same building as our sessions, but it can get loud if someone doesn’t sleep well.
 Bring your own sleeping bag or bedding.

 Last but not least, we have the campground.
 If you have your own tent, pop up trailer, or small RV, we have a place for you!
 It will be late in the season so it may be cold.
 You will be responsible for staying warm and dry, but it can be done!
 Bathrooms are not far, and there’s nothing like sleeping in a tent under the stars.